A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 Armed with the matching weights the last step is the development of the so-called {\it outcome model}:

 where the regression coefficients are estimated via a weighted least-squares criterion, with the weights provided by the matching weights.
-An important facet of the outcome model is the presence of treatment-confounder interactions, shown to be necessary if the resulting predictions are to adequately estimate the potential outcomes (Greifer and Stuart 2021; Greifer 2023).
+An important facet of the outcome model is the presence of treatment-confounder interactions, shown to be necessary if the resulting predictions are to adequately estimate the potential outcomes \citep{greifer_stuart, greifer}.
 With these parameter estimates, ATE can be estimated using the g-computation method described in the Theory subsection above.
-This regression-based approach allows for analytic expressions for the confidence interval for ATE.
+This regression-based approach also allows for analytic expressions for the confidence interval for ATE.